runwayml/learn/docs/how-to/import-models.md

 #### Testing your `runway_model.py` locally

 Before you configure your build environment and add your model to RunwayML, you should test it locally to make sure that it works as expected.
-Using Runway's Develop Mode, you can connect directly to your model server in order to test your model before building it remotely.
+Using RunwayML's Develop Mode, you can connect directly to your model server in order to test your model before building it remotely.
 Open your command line and type:

 ```bash
 ## Optionally create and activate a Python 3 virtual environment